PIES, PLANET, PEOPLE GOALS

 All Daabon’s palms are grown on land that has been cultivated for over a century and they protect any surrounding rainforest as they see it as a huge asset, not least because the wildlife living within it provides natural pest control to their fully-organic palms.

-And while much of the produce we source is British, we believe local isn’t always the best option.
+While much of the produce we source is British, we believe local isn’t always the best option.
 Daabon’s palm oil carbon footprint is considerably lower than most British butter, for example.
 In fact, Daabon has achieved net zero carbon emissions, through a methane capture and control project using the palm ‘mulch’.
 Approved by the UN under the Clean Development Mechanism (CDM), this initiative has so far produced well over 8 million kilowatt hours of clean methane, powering Daabon’s operation with enough power left to redistribute to the Colombian national grid, giving something useful back to the country’s communities.

 The soya flour that we use in our Gluten Free Pastry is from Austria.
 And the soy cream is from beans grown in Europe (mainly France).